Bermicle History, Family Crest & Coats of Arms

 Early History of the Bermicle family

-Another 429 words (31 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Bermicle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bermicle research.
+Another 215 words (15 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Bermicle History in all our PDF Extended History products and printed products wherever possible.

 Bermicle Spelling Variations